artnum/bx-sync/README.md

 Aims to keep [Bexio](https://bexio.com) data sync with a local database.

+## Todo

+* Clean bx_database and make it a separated library
+* The bx_net part should handle the list differently, with pthread_cond_wait.
+Differentiate in queue and out queue (even on out queue per-thread)
+* Use more generic function for endpoint manipulation.
+Maybe even some lua scripting

 ## Why ?

 Bexio grew a lot because of a catastrophic failure of another big player in the